leukeleu/django-dbbackup/README.txt

 user from the one django uses to connect.
 If you need more fine grain control you might consider fully customizing the admin commands.

+FORCE_ENGINE (optional)
+    By default, this app will look at DATABASES['default']['ENGINE'] to determine if you are using MySQL, Postgres, or SQLite.
+If you want to skip this check and force the app to use one of the three, set this value to onw of: mysql, postgres, or sqlite.

 MYSQL
 -----